anojumisa/PIJAR_Frontend/README.md

 PIJAR provides:

-- Accessibility: A lightweight, responsive platform that works on low-bandwidth connections.
+- **Accessibility**: A lightweight, responsive platform that works on low-bandwidth connections.

-- Personalized Learning: Connects learners to mentors who match their specific needs.
+- **Personalized Learning**: Connects learners to mentors who match their specific needs.

-- Scalability: Designed to support growth and integration with other tools.
+- **Scalability**: Designed to support growth and integration with other tools.

-- Empowerment: Supports underserved communities by democratizing access to mentorship.
+- **Empowerment**: Supports underserved communities by democratizing access to mentorship.

 ---